10 Best Remote Desktop Software (2026)

 - OEM Partnership: You can integrate Zoho assist into any custom software as it offers built-in support.
 This feature is perfect for companies who don’t want to deal with third-party downloads.

-- SMB Solutions: Zoho’s Remote Desktop Software is best for Small and medium business as it is very affordable and easy-to-scale.
+- SMB Solutions: Zoho’s Remote Desktop Software is best for Small and medium business as it’s affordable and easy-to-scale.
 It also offers tools like multi-monitor navigation and remote reboot without any fee.

 - API/SDK: Zoho Assist also provides APIs and mobile SDKs to integrate this software directly into your existing apps or CRM.

 - Mobile Support: It allows technicians to control PCs remotely from anywhere with their mobile devices.
-Therefore, saving time and money spent on transportation.
+Saving time and money spent on transportation.

 Pros & Cons